 I got home and my wife was immediately upset.
 I reminded her how she said it was my choice, but she said I should have known better.
 Within the next few days the car started creating problems.
 My wife began asking me to help carpool the kids and every time I wasn't able to because the car had no backseat and they were too small for the front seat.
 Then an idea came to me.
 I'll make reservations at a nice restaurant in Boulder and teach my wife to drive the stick shift in the sports car and maybe she'll fall in love with it and feel like it's her car.
 So, we got a babysitter, got dressed up and off we went with her behind the wheel.
 Little did I know boulder was having an ice storm.
 So as we entered into Boulder, I start seeing cars spinning out on the side of the road and right then my wife lost control of the car and we did three 360's then slammed into the median.
 Thankfully, we weren't going fast enough to get hurt but she looked at me without saying a word and I knew I needed to get rid of the car.
 So, the next day I drove it right back to the dealership and traded it in for a more family friendly car.
 I had it for six weeks.
 I share all that to demonstrate what it's like to be married to me at times and that's important for me to remember.

-So remember, the five keys to accepting your partner is to think of their difficult trait as an amusing part of who they are, consider what made them that way, identify the silver lining, focus on their other positive qualities, and remember what it's like to live on the other side of you.
+So remember, the five keys to accepting differences with your partner is to think of their difficult trait as an amusing part of who they are, consider what made them that way, identify the silver lining, focus on their other positive qualities, and remember what it's like to live on the other side of you.